 In example #1, your mother provides that the share of any predeceased child would go sideways to your siblings, while in example #2, she provides that it would go downward to your own children.
 In example #1, a disclaimer by you would accomplish your purpose, but a disclaimer by you in example # 2 would not.

 A disclaimer is treated as if the target beneficiary had predeceased the decedent.
 So, before exercising a disclaimer, it is very important to first determine whom the decedent, herself, has selected as the successors.
 If the decedent died without a will, then the successors would be determined by state law.

 The nice thing about a disclaimer is that it is treated for tax purposes as if you never owned the asset; it passes to the successors without any adverse tax implications to you.
 As a result, a disclaimer can be a very tax efficient way of postmortem planning.
-By contrast, if you first accept your share and then re-gift it to your siblings, the gift tax scheme would be implicated: you would need to file a Gift Tax Return for amounts over $14,000 per recipient, and the gifts to your siblings would reduce your own lifetime exemption from gift and estate tax (currently $5.34 Million per person), making less available for you later on to shield bequests to your own beneficiaries.
+By contrast, if you first accept your share and then re-gift it to your siblings, the gift tax scheme would be implicated: you would need to file a Gift Tax Return for amounts over $14,000 per recipient (in year 2014), and the gifts to your siblings would reduce your own lifetime exemption from gift and estate tax (currently $5.34 Million per person in year 2014), making less available for you later on to shield bequests to your own beneficiaries.